How does plant-based memory foam compare to traditional?

 - Plant-based memory foam mattresses manufactured by Amerisleep have been certified by Certi-PUR®.
 This certification means they don’t contain toxic chemicals, heavy metals, or dangerous additives.
 There is an initial “new” odor as with most new products; however it dissipates within a few days and is mentioned by fewer than 5% of reviewers.

-- Tempurpedic remains tight-lipped about their formula, with a disclaimer at the bottom of one page saying the beds are free of harmful VOCs, formaldehyde and CFCs.
+- Traditional memory foam brands usually remains tight-lipped about their formula, usually saying the beds are free of harmful VOCs, formaldehyde and CFCs.
 But, traditional memory foam made from petroleum has been associated with the release of VOCs, which can continue for the life of the product.
-The company has no third party certifications, and about 18-20% of reviewers mention odor, some so bad they were forced to return their bed.
+A lot of companies have no third party certifications, and about 18-20% of reviewers mention odor, some so bad they were forced to return their bed.

 Sleeping Hot/Trapped Heat